 For various reasons (both conceptual and technical), I strongly prefer the first form of the following options

 pset.get<T>("a.b"); // <-- YES pset.get<T>("a.b.0"); // <-- NO

-#3 Updated by Kyle Knoepfel about 5 years ago
+#3 Updated by Kyle Knoepfel over 5 years ago

 I have produced close to a full implementation of this facility.
 Several tests fail, likely because the

 sequence elements are now included in the